 9) You show off your girlfriend or boyfriend

-No matter how good looking your girlfriend or boyfriend is, he or she is not a trophy that you should be parading around.
+No matter how good-looking your girlfriend or boyfriend is, he or she is not a trophy that you should be parading around.
 There may be close friends or family you would want your partner to meet, but that does not mean you parade them around town with a haughty smile on your face.

-If you sing praises of your girlfriend or boyfriend at untimely occasions, if you take him or her uninvited to a party or if you keep comparing him or her to celebrities, you could come across as an insecure, shallow show off.
+If you sing praises of your girlfriend or boyfriend on untimely occasions, if you take him or her uninvited to a party or if you keep comparing him or her to celebrities, you could come across as an insecure, shallow show off.

 10) You feel humiliated when other people show off

 People who keep bragging about themselves unnecessarily are generally mocked and ridiculed.
-Their show off behavior is not to be taken seriously nor is it meant to be embraced.
+Their show-off behavior is not to be taken seriously nor is it meant to be embraced.